overflo1/full-table/projects/full-table/README.md

   type?: string;
   filterDefault?: {title: string, value: string}[];
   sort?: boolean;
+  hidden?: boolean
 }
 ```

 OPTIONALS:

+`(data): event emitter that emit the array of the showed entities everytime there is an update in the table`

 `[columnMobile]: description and settings for your column responsive mobile column (() => string)`